What are you looking for?

 Part 1: All the livestock involved will receive a fly strike prevention natural combination in their water troughs, and strike occurrence will be compared to surrounding farms.

-Part 2: This will involve testing and comparing two spray-on products, one conventional and one natural alternative.
+Part 2: This will involve testing and comparing three spray-on products, one conventional and two natural alternative.

 Part 3: The final part of the trial will be on the treatment of any strike patches – to compare: